natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 3. **Identify** and **explain** why implementing a strictly layered OS structure might negatively affect system performance.
 4. **Suggest** a way to balance the advantages of a layered approach while mitigating its performance drawbacks.

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Think about how layers communicate and rely on each other.
+> * Think about how layers communicate and rely on each other.
-* Consider what happens to data or calls as they travel through multiple layers.
+> * Consider what happens to data or calls as they travel through multiple layers.
-* Is there overhead involved with layering, and where might it come from?
+> * Is there overhead involved with layering, and where might it come from?
-* Can a hybrid approach provide a better compromise?
+> * Can a hybrid approach provide a better compromise?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 The **layered** approach to operating system design involves breaking down the OS into clearly defined, hierarchical layers.
 Each layer is **built on top** of the layer immediately below it, providing services only to the layer above it.
 The lowest layer interacts **directly** with hardware, while the **highest** layer provides an interface to the users or application programs.
 Each layer has a **specific**, **isolated** responsibility, simplifying implementation and debugging.